-Halloween is just around the corner, and with Halloween comes the common topic of colour contact lenses.
+Halloween is just around the corner, and with Halloween comes the common topic of coloured contact lenses.
 Around this time every year, Optometrist offices experience an influx of calls relating to colour contact lens wear: “Do I need a prescription?”
 “Are they like my everyday lenses?”
 “Are they safe to use?”
 “Where can I buy them from?”

 Let’s take some of these common questions and break them down.